cabforum/smime/SBR.md

 The CA SHALL NOT delegate the verification of mailbox authorization or control.

-**Note:** Email addresses may be listed in Subscriber Certificates using `rfc822Names` or `otherNames` of `type id-on-SmtpUTF8Mailbox` in the subjectAltName extension or in Subordinate CA Certificates via `rfc822Names` in permittedSubtrees within the Name Constraints extension.
+**Note:** Email addresses may be listed in Subscriber Certificates using `rfc822Names` or `otherNames` of `type id-on-SmtpUTF8Mailbox` in the `subjectAltName` extension or in Subordinate CA Certificates via `rfc822Names` in permittedSubtrees within the `nameConstraints` extension.

 The CA's CP/CPS SHALL specify the procedures that the CA employs to perform this verification.
 CAs SHALL maintain a record of which domain validation method, including the relevant version number from the Baseline Requirements or S/MIME Baseline Requirements, used to validate every domain or email address in issued Certificates.